jozu-ai/kitops/README.md

 # Welcome to KitOps 🚀

-## Unleashing the Power of Streamlined Collaboration for AI/ML Projects
+## Streamlined Collaboration for AI/ML Projects

-KitOps is your ultimate toolkit for transforming how you build, package, and deploy AI/ML models.
-Say goodbye to compatibility concerns and hello to smooth model sharing.
+KitOps is your toolkit for transforming how you package, share, and deploy AI/ML models.
+Say goodbye to compatibility concerns and hello to smooth AI/ML collaboration.

-KitOps is designed to enhance collaboration among data scientists, application developers, and SREs working on self-hosted AI/ML models.
-KitOps' ModelKits simplify packaging models with their dependencies, configurations, and environments.
-The ModelKit is portable and uses open standards for compatibility.
+KitOps simplifies the handoffs between data scientists, application developers, and SREs working on self-hosted AI/ML models (including LLMs).
+KitOps' ModelKits create a unified package for models, their dependencies, configurations, and environments.
+The ModelKit is portable and uses open standards for compatibility with the tools you already use.

 ### What is in the box?

 **ModelKit:** At the heart of KitOps is the ModelKit, an OCI-compliant packaging format that enables the seamless sharing of all necessary artifacts involved in the AI/ML model lifecycle.
 This includes datasets, code, configurations, and the models themselves.
 By standardizing the way these components are packaged, ModelKit facilitates a more streamlined and collaborative development process that is compatible with nearly any tool.

-**Kitfile:** Complementing the ModelKit is the Kitfile, AI/ML project's blueprint, a YAML-based configuration file that simplifies the sharing of model, dataset, and code configurations.
-The Kitfile is designed with both ease of use and security in mind, ensuring that configurations can be efficiently packaged and shared without compromising on safety or governance.
+**Kitfile:** Complementing the ModelKit is the Kitfile, your AI/ML project's blueprint.
+It's a YAML-based configuration file that simplifies the sharing of model, dataset, and code configurations.
+Kitfiles are designed with both ease of use and security in mind, ensuring that configurations can be efficiently packaged and shared without compromising on safety or governance.

 **Kit CLI:** Your magic wand for AI/ML collaboration.
-The Kit CLI is a powerful tool that enables users to create, manage, run, and deploy ModelKits using Kitfiles.
-Whether you are packaging a new model for development or deploying an existing model into production, the Kit CLI provides the necessary commands and functionalities to streamline your workflow.
+The Kit CLI not only enables users to create, manage, run, and deploy ModelKits... it lets you pull only the pieces you need.
+Just need the serialized model for deployment?
+Use `unpack --model` or maybe you just want the training datasets? `unpack --datasets`.
+So, whether you are packaging a new model for development or deploying an existing model into production, the Kit CLI provides the flexibility and power to streamline your workflow.

-KitOps enhances the end-to-end lifecycle of AI/ML model management, making it as streamlined as managing containerized applications.
-It's about enhancing collaboration, streamlining processes, and unlocking a world of possibilities for AI/ML innovation.

 ## Quick Start with Kit